cecat/CeC-HA-Addons/addons/yamcam3/README.md

   user: "mymqttusername"        # your mqtt username on your broker (e.g., Home Asst server)
   password: "mymqttpassword"    #         & password

-# sound event parameters
+# EVENTS (define 'event' parameters)
+events:
   window_detect: 5              # Number of samples (~1s each) to examine to determine
                                 #   if a sound is persistent.
   persistence: 2                # Number of detections within window_detect to consider
                                 #   a sound event has started.
   decay: 10                     # Number of waveforms without the sound to consider
                                 #   the sound event has stopped.

-# Sound sources
+# SOURCES
 # examples of Amcrest and UniFi NVR camera rtsp feeds

 cameras: